humanitycodes/www/coursework/lessons/slides/js-objects.md

 ### Except for keys that aren't valid variable names

 In order to use these shorthands, keys can't contain any characters that couldn't be in a variable name.
-So for example, spaces are a no no. It's technically possible to write object keys like this:
+So for example, spaces are a no-no. It's technically possible to write object keys like this:

 ``` js
 var person = {